raulmarciano/raulmarciano/README.md

 A .Net developer, I love Backend

-I currently work at [Fagron Tech](https://www.fagrontech.com.br/) as Fullstack Developer
+I currently work at [Fagron Tech](https://www.fagrontech.com.br/) as a Fullstack Developer

 I live in Brazil